 You can also find a multipurpose contact lens solution for cleaning, rinsing, disinfecting and storing your daily wear contact lens.
 If you follow its caring instruction you may use the solution for the whole process of contact lens caring.

-Soft Contacts Care
+Soft Contact Lenses Care Instructions

 The objective of soft contact lens care is to provide a clean and sterile caring process, which will avoid any eye problems.
 Below is the step by step instruction of caring for soft contacts: